12 Interviewing Tips for Managers

 Revisit your job description and carefully read through the candidate’s resume before your interview.
 Highlight areas you’d like to explore further during the conversation.
 Also review your assigned interview questions to align with your interview objectives and keep the conversation focused.

-Create a comfortable interview environment
+Create a comfortable and welcoming interview environment

 For in-person interviews, provide a quiet, private space with refreshments and comfortable seating.
 For virtual interviews, ensure your technology works smoothly and that your interviewers are in a distraction-free setting.

-Arrive on time for the interview, greet candidates warmly, and outline the interview process to start your relationship on the right foot.
+Arrive on time for the interview, greet candidates warmly, and outline the job interview process to start your relationship on the right foot.

 Sell your opportunity